Here Is What Happens to Credit Card Debt After You Die

 If you’re the executor of an estate (or the personal representative or administrator, depending on the situation), it’s important to handle a deceased borrower’s debts correctly.

-- Notify the Social Security Administration of the death as well.
-This can help prevent identity theft and other complications, and it may be helpful for creditors.
+- Notify the Social Security Administration of the Death as Well: It can help prevent identity theft and other complications, and it may be helpful for creditors.

 Different Types of Debt